dongskyler/vaniquery/README.md

 ## Description

-This app helps you convert jQuery selectors to vanilla JavaScript.
+This command line interface (CLI) app helps you convert jQuery selectors to vanilla JavaScript.

 Once upon a time (since 2006), jQuery offers great convenience to JavaScript developers.
 However, 14 years later, vanilla JavaScript can do much more.
 More often than you think, you don't always need jQuery.